-Area Reason Audit Response Revenue A significant part of the Group's revenue is derived from a small number of high value contracts entered into with third parties, and some cases, judgement needs to be exercised to determine part of revenue.
-Revenue is measured based on the consideration specified in the contract with a customer.
-The group recognizes revenue when it satisfies a performance obligation by transferring control of a promised good or service to the customer.
-In previous years the procedures applied at year end for the closing of the accounts of certain subsidiaries in the Group revealed a number of material items which were incorrectly accounted for as revenue and therefore had to be corrected.
-We focused on this area because revenue is a key figure and because of the significance of the adjustments that were found to be necessary at the completion stage of the financial statements in previous financial periods.
-Obtaining an understanding and evaluating the implementation of controls and the methodology established by management to calculate revenue recognised for the year under review.
-Performance of walkthrough of the systems, processes and controls for recognizing revenue from key revenue streams.
-Testing the arithmetical accuracy of the workings and ensuring that these are supported by evidence and documentation.
-Performing cut-off testing on revenue at the year end, on a sample basis whether the amounts recognised are accurate and recorded in the correct accounting period.
-Evaluating the Company and the Group's revenue recognition policy and management's current year assessment in respect of accounting for revenue against relevant accounting standards and guidance taking cognisance of the adoption of IFRS 15 Revenue from contracts with customers.
-Based on the audit work done we obtained sufficient audit evidence to support a significant percentage of the Group's revenue for the year ended 31 October 2019 and concluded that revenue is not materially mis-stated.
+Area Reason Audit Response Revenue The Group revenue is significantly derived from a small number of high value contracts entered into with third parties and in some cases, judgements need to be exercised to determine part of the revenue.
+We considered revenue recognition as key audit matter since it is a key figure and because in previous years the procedures applied at year end of certain subsidiaries revealed a number of material items which were incorrectly accounted for as revenue and therefore had to be corrected.
+The Company and the Group's disclosures on its revenue recognition policy is presented in note 4.7 to the financial statements.
+Our audit procedure to address the risk of material misstatement relating to revenue recognition included amongst others: Understanding and testing the design and operating effectiveness of the Group internal controls over recognition of revenues for the period under review.
+Performing walkthrough tests of the systems, process and controls for recognizing revenue from key revenue streams.
+Cut-off tests of revenue, on a sample basis, at the year-end were carried out to ensure the amounts recognized are accurate and recorded in the correct accounting period.
+Testing of the arithmetical accuracy of the workings and ensuring that these are supported by evidence and documentation.
+Evaluating the Company and the Group's revenue recognition policy and management's current year assessment in respect of accounting for revenue against relevant accounting standards and guidance.
+Based on the audit work done we obtained sufficient audit evidence to support a significant percentage of the Group's revenue for the year ended 31 October 2020 and concluded that revenue is not materially mis-stated.

-Area Reason Audit Response Going concern At balance sheet date, the Company and Group had net liabilities amounting to £9.1 million and £18.8 million respectively.
+Area Reason Audit Response Going concern At balance sheet date, the Company and Group had net liabilities amounting to £7.6 million and £19.2 million respectively.
 Consequently, this warrants specific audit focus.
 As explained in note 4.1 - Going Concern, the Directors have obtained assurance that the majority shareholder of the Company will continue to support the Company and the Group financially on an ongoing basis, to enable them to meet their liabilities as and when they fall due.
 Evaluated management's assessment of the Company and Group ability to continue as a going concern, and considered whether management's assessment includes all relevant information of which we were aware as a result of the audit.
 Raised enquiries to management as to its knowledge of events or conditions beyond the period of management's assessment that may cast significant doubt on the Parent and Group's ability to continue as a going concern.
 Obtained written confirmation from the Idox plc, being major shareholder of the Company and the Group, that it will continue to support them to ensure that they will be able to meet their liabilities as they fall due in the ordinary course of business for the next 12 months.
 Assessed the financial strength of Idox plc and ensured that they have sufficient financial resources to support the Company and the Group as required.
 Assessed the adequacy of the disclosures made in note 4.1 - Going concern, of the financial statements.
 Based on the audit work done we concluded that management's use of the going concern assumption in the preparation of the financial statements is appropriate.